- The benefits of iron

 View this post on Instagram

-To avoid losing the iron you’re consuming, steer clear of iron inhibiting foods two hours before and following your main iron-rich meal or supplement.
+To avoid losing the iron you’re consuming, steer clear of iron inhibiting foods one to two hours before and following your main iron-rich meal or supplement.

 Iron inhibiting foods include: